mmistakes/minimal-mistakes/_drafts/project-loom.md

 We said that the JVM mounts a virtual thread to a platform thread, its carrier thread, and executes it until it reaches a blocking operation.
 Then, the virtual thread is unmounted from the carrier thread, and the scheduler decides which virtual thread to schedule on the carrier thread.

 However, there are some cases where a blocking operation doesn't unmount the virtual thread from the carrier thread, blocking the underlying carrier thread.
 In such cases, we say the virtual is _pinned_ to the carrier thread.
-It's not an error, but it's a behavior that limits the application's scalability.
+It's not an error but a behavior that limits the application's scalability.
 Note that if a carrier thread is pinned, the JVM can always add a new platform thread to the carrier pool if the configurations of the carrier pool allow it.

 Let's see an example of a pinned virtual thread.
 We define a function simulating an employee that is working hard but stops working every 100 milliseconds: